Related Links

 2010

-The North Dakota Department of Health collaborated with North Dakota State University and the University of North Dakota to conduct tick surveillance throughout the state to determine the presence of the deer tick in North Dakota.
-Ticks were collected at sites around the state, with an emphasis on the eastern side of the state and where the habitat is more likely to support a deer tick population.
+The North Dakota Department of Health and Human Services, North Dakota State University and the University of North Dakota conducted tick surveillance in North Dakota to determine the presence of the deer tick in North Dakota.
+Ticks were collected at sites around the state, with an emphasis on the eastern side of the state.
 To request past reports conducted by NDSU and UND, please email the tick surveillance team at: NDticks@nd.gov.

 General Contact Information